ahilbers/importance_subsampling/README.md

 ### Sample code

 Sample code executing the _importance subsampling_ methodology on the PSM used in the paper.
-Designed to run with `Python 3.6` with `numpy` and `pandas` and `Calliope` version `0.6.2`.
+Designed to run with `Python 3.6` with `numpy` and `pandas` and `Calliope 0.6.2`.
 Runs as follows from a unix command line.
 Note that you need to install `Calliope` (see acknowledgements) first!

     $ source activate calliope      # start Calliope environment (calliope) $ python3 main.py    # run code